 All Apple TV+ original series will be available in 4K HDR, and most will also support Dolby Atmos sound.
 Apple TV+ supports up to six simultaneous streams across one subscription, and up to six family members can create their own profiles using their own Apple login credentials.
 Mac, iPhone, iPad, and iPod Touch users can also download Apple TV+ content to watch offline.

 Beating Netflix at its own game

-In addition to all of the projects listed below, Apple TV+ is going after Netflix in a big way.
+In addition to all of the projects listed above, Apple TV+ is going after Netflix in a big way.
 The tech giant is planning to make six small-budget, award-worthy films every year, with an eye on generating buzz for the service and nabbing some Academy Award nominations along the way.

-According to the New York Post, the original films on Apple TV+ will cost between $5 and $30 million each and will be helmed by “elevated” Hollywood talent.
+According to the New York Post, the original Apple TV+ films will cost between $5 and $30 million each and will be helmed by “elevated” Hollywood talent.
 The move towards original content was inspired by Netflix’s Roma, a 2019 Best Picture contender that won Best Foreign Film.
 Focus Features, the studio behind BlacKkKlansman, Lady Bird, and Dallas Buyer’s Club, is also a big inspiration.

 As the Post notes, Apple doesn’t have the kind of content backlog that you’ll find on Disney+ or the same Hollywood connections as Netflix or Hulu.
 In addition to getting Apple TV+ some attention during awards season, producing a slate of new films will be a good way to generate material for the streaming service.

 - What’s new on Apple TV+ in November 2019